LFCCM 2025: Friday 9 May – Sunday 18 May 2025

 5:30pm, Sunday 18 MayChoral EvensongSt Bride’s ChurchMusic by Cheryl Frances-Hoad, Tarik O’Regan, James Gough, and Matthew Martin

-5:30pm, Sunday 18 MayChoral EvensongSt George’s Church, BeckenhamMusic by Paul Ayres, Norman Harper, Kenneth Leighton, and Anthony Caesar
+5:30pm, Sunday 18 MayChoral EvensongSt George’s Church, BeckenhamMusic by Paul Ayres, Norman Harper, Philip Moore, and Anthony Caesar

 6:00pm, Sunday 18 MayChoral Evening ServiceRobinson College, CambridgeMusic by James MacMillan and Will Sims